KaiChen1008/Motion-Sensing-Controller/README.md

-# 🎮📱  Motion Sensing Controller
+# 🎮 Motion Sensing Controller

 ## TLDR
-Turn your cellphone into a 3D motion-sensing controller.
+Turn your cellphone into a 3D motion-sensing wireless controller.

 ## Details
 // 原因